Violence against women and girls in disasters: How funders can fill funding gaps

 Despite the scale of need, prevention of violence against women and girls remains severely underfunded.
 The United Nations Population Fund estimates that we will need $42 billion to address gender-based violence worldwide.
 With the cuts in U.S. foreign aid, only 7.3% of the $2.2 billion requested by the Official Development Assistance for 2025 as been secured.

 Violence against women and girls is a preventable crisis.
 Solutions exist.
-Join CDP for a webinar to hear experts in the field discuss how philanthropy can step up to address gaps in funding.
+CDP hosted a webinar featuring experts in the field to discuss how philanthropy can step up to address funding gaps.

-CDP Vice President of Strategy and Innovation Nicole Behnam will moderate the discussion.
+CDP Vice President of Strategy and Innovation Nicole Behnam moderated the discussion with the following panelists:

 Promotional support for this webinar was provided by Alliance Magazine, Giving Compass, PEAK Grantmaking, Philanthropy New York and United Philanthropy Forum.